HFSKSN/hfsksn.github.io/docs/03-Component-Selection/Component-Selection.md

 ## Module's Selected Major Components

-The following sections are the selected major components necessary for  .....
+The following sections are the selected major components necessary for the Human-Machine Interface module to function.
+According to the project requirements, this subsystem must have a 3.3 volt switching regulator, a sensor for users to input commands into the interface, and an OLED screen to display data.

->**For each of the following sections, use <ins>one of the two styles</ins> given near the end. *REMOVE THIS NOTE***

 ### Power Management